 1. Step Back in Time at Sovereign Hill

-No visit to Ballarat is complete without a visit to Sovereign Hill – undoubtedly the most popular thing to do in the city.
+No visit to Ballarat is complete without a visit to Sovereign Hill – undoubtedly the most popular thing to do in the city and one of the best family holiday destinations in Australia!
 Sovereign Hill is an informative, interactive village, set in the time of the 1850’s Victorian gold rush.

 I have visited a lot of these cultural or historical “experiences” throughout my travels and I can honestly say that I’ve never experienced any others that can even match the quality of Sovereign Hill!